Anansoft/SDL-Project/README.md

 # SDL-Project

-/*This folder will contain the finale product of the project Everything that is considered completed should be put here*/
+/*Everything needed for the project will be in this foloder*/